Almost a decade back, building mobile-friendly websites was the main challenge.

 A blog, even if it is highly trafficked, is a blog.

-Having a whole range of SEO tools helps Moz go beyond being a simple blogger.
+A range of SEO tools helps Moz go beyond being a simple blogger.

 #2: Riding the wave